kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

 ## Everything we work on comes as a GitHub task

 - We file tasks and then prioritize and distribute the workload
-- We try to work always on high priority (e.g., `P0`) tasks
+- We try to always work on high priority (e.g., `P0`) tasks

 ## Issues vs bugs vs tasks

-- We call GitHub issues interchangeably "issues", "bugs", and "tasks"
+- We call GitHub issues "issues", "bugs", and "tasks" interchangeably
-- "Bugs" is a bit improper since many times we use GitHub to track ideas, activities, and improvements, and not only defect in the code
+- "Bugs" is a bit improper since many times we use GitHub to track ideas, activities, and improvements, and not only defects in the code
 - The best names are "tasks" and "issues"

 ## Life cycle of a bug / task

-- We use ZenHub as project management on top of GitHub
+- We use ZenHub as project management layer on top of GitHub
 - When you start working on an Issue, move it to the `In Progress` pipeline on ZH
-  - Make sure the description, the assignees, the Epic are up to date
+  - Make sure the description, the assignees, and the Epic are up to date
-  - Try to have `In Progress` only for the Issues on which you are actually doing work
+  - Try to use `In Progress` only for Issues you are actively working on
   - A rule of thumb is that you should not have more than 2-3 `In Progress` Issues
-  - Give priority to Issues that are close to be completed, rather than starting a new Issue
+  - Give priority to Issues that are close to being completed, rather than starting a new Issue

 - Update an Issue on GH often, like at least once a day of work
   - Show the progress to the team with quick updates
   - Update your Issue with pointers to gdocs, PRs, notebooks
-  - If you have questions, post them on the bug and tag with people
+  - If you have questions, post them on the bug and tag people

-- When, in your opinion, there is no more work to be done on your side on an Issue please move it to the `Done` or `Review/QA` pipeline, but not close it
+- When, in your opinion, there is no more work to be done on your side on an Issue, please move it to the `Done` or `Review/QA` pipeline, but do not close it
 - If we decide to stop the work, add a `Paused` label and move it back to the backlog, e.g., `Ready to Go (P0)`, `Backlog (P1)`, `Icebox (P2)`